tahajadid/SpicyAnimation/README.md

 SpicyAnimation().fadeToRight(fadeRightButton, 50F, 3000)
 ```

-You can use other stuff by building this project and discovering the sample
+You can use other stuff by building this project and discovering the
 [sample](https://github.com/tahajadid/SpicyAnimation/tree/develop/app)

 ### Rotate a view